 You can also make small gifts of up to £250 a year to as many people as you like, but you can’t give any one person more than £250 in a tax year.
 This means you can’t give someone two gifts of £250 or combine the £250 with another allowance.
 For example, giving someone your £3,000 annual allowance plus a smaller gift of £250 wouldn’t be permitted.

 For more information on Inheritance tax, you can read our guide Understanding Inheritance Tax.

 Have you given a financial gift to a child or grandchild, or is it something you’re considering doing?
 If so, we’d be interested in hearing from you.
-You can get in touch by emailing us at [email protected] or post a comment in the box below.
+You can join the money conversation on the community or leave a comment below.